Best Haircuts for Oblong Face Men 2026: Strategic Styling Guide for Queens NYC

 Professional with strategic volume

-Strategic Elements:
+Strategic elements:

-Styling Requirements:
+Styling requirements:

 French Crop with Low Fade

-Modern European style with fringe
+Modern crop with fringe control

 Ivy League Cut